Botanical Latin: Orthography of taxon names

 Latin names of organisms are generally used in English without alteration, but some informal derivatives are used as common names.
 For example, the -idae ending of subclass names is changed to -ids (e.g., Rosidae produces rosids); the subfamily ending -oideae is changed to -oids (e.g., Papilionoideae produces papilionoids).
 The -ids common names have, however also been adopted as rankless clade names, sometimes containing further -ids clade names, so that, for example, in the APG IV classification, rosids contain both fabids and malvids.

 More extensive modifications to the spelling and pronunciation are routinely used in some other languages.
 French organism names are usually gallicized.
 For example: Chlorophyceae becomes Chlorophycées; Portulacineae becomes Portulacinées.

 Alphabet

-The Classical Latin alphabet consisted of 21 letters, to which w, y, and z were later added, and the vowel/consonant pairs i and j, u and v, were later separated.
+The Pre-Classical Latin alphabet consisted of 21 letters, to which y and z were added in the Classical epoch, w was later added, and the vowel/consonant pairs i and j, u and v, were later separated.
 This 26-letter alphabet is used for taxon names in Botanical Latin.
 Diacritics are not used in names, and a dieresis is considered an optional mark that does not affect spelling.